robbeykaaso/rea2/docs/c++/pipeLocal.md

 # Abstract
-an anonymous pipe which does the same thing as the same named pipe. they use the same callback, but are different pipe instances
+an anonymous pipe which does the same thing as the same named pipe. they use the same callback function, but are different pipe instances

 # API
 * **pipe0* local(const QString& aName, const QJsonObject& aParam = QJsonObject())**